The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 Inside, it’s clear that Toyota has gone to great lengths to make this generation of Hilux more car-like than its predecessors.
-Choose Icon or Invincible trim, for example, and you get the very latest touch-screen infotainment system that you'll find in up-to-the-minute passenger cars like the Prius or RAV4 – with sat-nav, too, on the top Invincible X models.
+Choose Icon or Invincible trim, for example, and you get a touchscreen infotainment system like you'd find in passenger cars like the Prius or RAV4 – with sat-nav, too, on the top Invincible X models.
 That means it’s all nice and easy to use, too.
-Admittedly, there’s no getting away from some of the more, err, ‘durable’ materials that betray the Hilux’s role as a commercial vehicle, but there’s enough upmarket trim (a bit of chrome here, a dash of piano black there; even leather upholstery on the Invincible X) to give the cabin a feel more akin to what you’d find in a similarly priced SUV - it's not as car-like as a VW Amarok , mind you.
+Admittedly, there’s no getting away from some of the more ‘durable’ materials that betray the Hilux’s role as a commercial vehicle, but there’s enough upmarket trim (a bit of chrome here, a dash of piano black there; even leather upholstery on the Invincible X) to give the cabin a feel more akin to what you’d find in a similarly priced SUV - it's not as car-like as a Volkswagen Amarok, mind you.

 The Hilux comes with a choice of three bodies – two-seat Single Cab, four-seat Extra Cab and five-seat Double Cab – but so far, we’ve only tested what is expected to be the biggest-selling model, the Double Cab.
 You certainly sit very high off the ground, but even so, there’s plenty of space inside: not only will a couple of six-foot adults fit in the front seats in complete comfort, another pair will be equally well catered for in the back.
 It wouldn’t be too hard to fit a third adult in the centre seat, either, as the transmission tunnel is low and doesn't rob too much floor space.
 The wide-opening doors make for easy access, too, but with the rear seats set noticeably higher than those in the front, you might need to think about packing the crampons to help the kids clamber up into them.